SophistSolutions/Stroika/Documentation/Thread-Safety.md

    > than the current thread unless the objects are accessed directly or indirectly via the function's non-const arguments, including this.

-   So basically this means you can call multiple read operations on the object without concern (threadsafe), but mixing read and write must be somehow externally synchonized (suggestion - see Execution::Synchronized&lt;&gt;)
+   So basically this means you can call multiple read operations on the object without concern (threadsafe), but mixing read and write must be somehow externally synchronized (suggestion - see Execution::Synchronized&lt;&gt;)

    *Most* Stroika code follows this principle.

-   *Most* such Stroika classes also protect their internal representation integrity with Debug::AssertExternallySynchonized in Debug builds
+   *Most* such Stroika classes also protect their internal representation integrity with Debug::AssertExternallySynchronized in Debug builds

 ---